waterbycounty

 What's happening with rivers in Geary County right now?

-Geary County's primary USGS streamgage on the KANSAS R is currently reading 356 cubic feet per second — 14% of the long-term mean of 2,545.7 cfs.
+Geary County's primary USGS streamgage on the KANSAS R has a pipeline snapshot of 356 cubic feet per second — 14% of the long-term mean of 2,545.7 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Geary County water compare to the Kansas average?